-The bill amends sections 29-22A-10 and 29-22A-10b of the Code of West Virginia to enhance the distribution of net terminal income from racetrack video lottery operations to municipalities and counties.
-A key feature of the legislation is the establishment of a Licensed Racetrack Modernization Fund, which will receive deposits based on net terminal income, allowing licensed racetracks to recover funds for facility modernization improvements.
-For every $2 spent on eligible improvements, racetracks will receive $1 back from this fund.
-The bill also details the allocation of net terminal income to various funds, including the State Lottery Fund, the Workers Compensation Debt Reduction Fund, and the Veterans Memorial Program, ensuring that local municipalities and state programs are adequately supported.
+The bill amends sections 29-22A-10 and 29-22A-10b of the Code of West Virginia, focusing on the distribution of net terminal income from racetrack video lottery operations to municipalities and counties.
+It establishes a Licensed Racetrack Modernization Fund, which will receive deposits based on net terminal income, allowing licensed racetracks to recoup expenses for facility modernization improvements at a rate of $1 for every $2 spent on eligible improvements.
+The bill also details the allocation of net terminal income to various funds, including the State Lottery Fund and local governments, while introducing new requirements for electronic fund transfers and maintaining account balances equal to gross terminal income.

 Committee Substitute: 29-22A-10, 29-22A-10b